haradhanadhikary/PbPbprotonintermittency/README.md

 2. Draft of the publication

    (end of February)
-3. First Editorial board meeting of this this publication
+3. First Editorial board meeting for this publication

    (first week of March)